Not Ready to Make Nice: Music video

-The music video for "Not Ready to Make Nice" was filmed on March 9, 2006 and directed by Sophie Muller.
+The music video for "Not Ready to Make Nice" was filmed on March 9, 2006, and directed by Sophie Muller.
 The video starts with a scene of Natalie painting the white clothes of the other two band members, Martie and Emily, with black paint, which symbolizes the boycott of the band.
 Then, Natalie is seen wearing a black dress with her hands on a puddle of black paint.
 In another scene, the band members are sitting in a chair and when Natalie gets up to say something, Martie and Emily pull her back in to the chair.
-Then, Natalie and the other Dixie Chicks are seen in an environment that looks like a classroom and the teacher sends Natalie to write the English proverb "To talk without thinking is to shoot without aiming" on the blackboard.
+Then, Natalie and the other Chicks are seen in an environment that looks like a classroom and the teacher sends Natalie to write the English proverb "To talk without thinking is to shoot without aiming" on the blackboard.
 On the final scenes of the video, Natalie is seen in front of three doctors in what appears to be a mental institution, trying to escape from them.
 The video ends with a close shot of Natalie.

 The music video of the song broke the record as the longest run at #1 on VH1's VSpot Top 20 Countdown spending 15 weeks at the top, 14 of them consecutive.
 The video also became the second ever to retire to the 20/20 club on the show on 7 October 2006, when it was at #9 on the countdown.
 In December 2006, it was named one of the best videos of the year by VH1.
 "Not Ready to Make Nice" was ranked #36 on CMT's 2008 ranking of the 100 Greatest Videos.